Kazzyman/piandfriendswebDS/README.md

 Each method in the suite calculates π (or a related constant) using a different algorithm, ranging from ancient geometry to modern number theory.
+Also included is a brute-force method for estimating the square or cube root of any integer to high precision.
 The back-end is written in Go and streams results to the browser in real time using Server-Sent Events.

 ## Methods included